leobalter/tc39-notes/es6/2013-09/sept-18.md

 RWS: (refers to Chrome release process) (not quite Chrome, but close and relevant: https://developers.google.com/v8/launchprocess )

-AWS: some of the non-technical overhead can be offloaded
+AWB: some of the non-technical overhead can be offloaded

 DL: part of the goal is to help offload the work, getting more people writing more spec text.